Regular semantics

-Regular semantics is a computing term which describes one type of guarantee provided by a data register shared by several processors in a parallel machine or in a network of computers working together.
+Regular semantics is a computer hardware consistency model.
+It describes a type of guarantee provided by a processor register that is shared by several processor cores in a parallel machine or in a network of computers working together.
 Regular semantics are defined for a variable with a single writer but multiple readers.
-These semantics are stronger than safe semantics but weaker than atomic semantics: they guarantee that there is a total order to the write operations which is consistent with real-time and that read operations return either the value of the last write completed before the read begins, or that of one of the writes which are concurrent with the read.
+These semantics are stronger than safe semantics but weaker than atomic semantics: they guarantee that there is a total order to the write operations consistent with real-time and that read operations return either the value of the last write completed before the read begins, or that of one of the writes which are concurrent with the read.

 Example

 Regular semantics are weaker than linearizability.

 Consider the example shown below, where the horizontal axis represents time, and the arrows represent the interval during which a read or write operation takes place.
-According to a regular register's definition, the third read should return 3 since the read operation is not concurrent with any write operation.
-On the other hand, the second read may return 2 or 3, and the first read may return either 5 or 2.
-The first read could return 3 and the second read could return 2.
+According to a regular register's definition, the first read may return 5 or 2, and so may the second read.
+The first read could return 2 and the second read could return 5 (also known as a new/old inversion).
 This behavior would not satisfy atomic semantics.
-Therefore, regular semantics is a weaker property than an atomic semantics.
+Therefore, regular semantics is a weaker property than atomic semantics.
 On the other hand, Leslie Lamport proved that a linearizable register may be implemented from registers with safe semantics, which are weaker than regular registers.

-A Theorem from Regularity to Atomicity
+A theorem from regularity to atomicity

 A single-writer multi-reader (SWMR) atomic semantics is an SWMR regular register if any of its execution history H satisfies the following property: